 Most parents would do anything to protect their child, but did you know you can help protect your baby before you even become pregnant?
 Women who plan to conceive or who are already expecting can take precautions to reduce their child’s risk of being born with a birth defect, says Madison Brandt, M.D.

 Birth defects are congenital structural or genetic conditions that cause health and developmental complications.
 Birth defects occur in approximately 3-5% of live births.
 They are more common in stillborn miscarriages.
-It is also the top cause of death in children younger than one-year-old.
-“Birth defects happen while the baby is still developing in the mother’s womb,” says Dr. Brandt.
+It is also the top cause of death in children younger than one year old.
+“Birth defects happen while the baby is still developing in the mother’s womb,” Dr. Brandt says.
 “Some birth defects are caused by genes that are passed from parents to children or chromosomal abnormalities.
 A small number of birth defects are caused by exposures during pregnancy.”

-Thanks to advanced ultrasound technology, many birth defects like heart conditions can be detected while the baby is still in the womb, says Timothy Villegas, M.D.
+Thanks to advanced ultrasound technology, many birth defects, such as heart conditions, can be detected while the baby is still in the womb, says Timothy Villegas, M.D.
 If a physician suspects a heart defect, he or she can order a fetal echocardiogram and potentially recommend treatments for the baby while it is still in the womb, Dr. Villegas says.

-“We may send the mother to a high-risk maternal fetal medicine doctor,” says Dr. Villegas.
+“We may send the mother to a high-risk maternal fetal medicine doctor,” Dr. Villegas says.
 “Some babies can undergo treatment while in utero while others require surgery after birth.”
 Other problems, such as hearing loss, may not be discovered until after the baby is born or even years later.

 Prevent birth defects before pregnancy